mechaman111/spnati/creator-docs/docs/basics/newdevfaq.md

 A: Maybe!
 In order to adopt a character, you need the permission of the original author.
 If you cannot contact the original author, or if two months pass without a response from the original author, then you are free to take over that character.
 Note that Original Characters cannot be adopted.

+### Q: Is it possible to make a transgender or non-binary character?

+A: Unfortunately not.
+When this game was first created it only supported male/female binary options, and attempting to alter that would break too many existing characters.
+While many of the developers would like to be able to cater to our trans and non-binary players, it simply isn't feasible now or in the foreseeable future.

+### Q: Can I make an OC for my first character?

+A: While there are no rules currently prohibiting it, we don't reccomend starting out with an OC as your very first character.
+This is because it effectively doubles the workload for a new dev, needing to learn both proper SPNatI development *and* design an appealing character.
+It's also more difficult to get people excited for a character they don't know over a familiar face.
+We're not opposed to OCs, but new creators giving themselves uphill battles at the outset has too often ended in unhappiness.

 ### Q: Do I need to join the Discord?

 A: At some point you'll want to join the SPNatI Development Discord server.
 It's the best place to troubleshoot technical issues or get feedback on dialogue or art.
 You'll also be able to submit updates directly using the **SPNATI_Utilties bot**, so you won't need to bother with any tricky Git operations.
 Plus, you get to meet fellow smut-smiths.
 What's not to like?